Direct Debits and standing orders

 - No. Banks don’t charge you for setting up standing orders.

-- Watch out for refused payments.
-If you don’t have enough money in your account to cover a standing order your bank can refuse to make the payment and might charge you - typically £5 to £25.
-Even if the bank does make the payment, you might go into the red without noticing – which means you’ll have to pay overdraft charges.
+- Look out for refused payments.
+If there isn’t enough money in your account to cover a standing order your bank can refuse to make the payment and might charge you - that charge is normally from £5 to £25.
+Even if the bank does allow the payment, you might go overdraw without noticing – which means you’ll have to pay overdraft charges and fees

 How to avoid and sort out problems with standing orders